 Measures were also introduced to suppress the disease in goats; in certain districts the percentage of infected animals was found to be very high and the eradication of the disease was consequently impossible.

 The elimination of abortus infections presents a more difficult task.
-It is very prevalent in the cattle of this country; workers have found that in not less than 20-50 per cent. of all cows
+It is very prevalent in the cattle of this country; workers

 TABLE XXII